Girish1704/Safe-Travels-Agent/LabFiles/Exercise1.md

       ![](../media/cor2-gs-g7.png)

-## Task 2: Create Safe Travels Agent from Template
+## Task 2: Create Safe Travels & Leave Manager Agents

-In this task, you will create your first AI agent using the pre-built Safe Travels template, which provides a solid foundation with built-in travel assistance capabilities.
+In this task, you will create two AI agents the **Safe Travels Agent** to assist with travel-related queries and the **Leave Manager Agent** to manage employee leave information and approvals.
+This helps you understand how to quickly build and customize multiple agents for different business scenarios.

 1. In Copilot Studio, click **Create (1)** and select the **Safe Travels (2)** template card.